AshAninze/Uni-Projects/README.md

 * Handling Imbalanced Datasets 💪
 * Applying AI/ML to Real-World Problems, particularly in Healthcare 🏥

-My primary aim is to develop fair, unbiased, and impactful AI systems that can address significant challenges, especially within the health sector.
+My primary aim is to develop fair, unbiased, and impactful AI systems that can address significant social challenges.

 ---